-The sharp vertical gradients of trace species, PV, wind and temperature at the extratropical tropopause are challenging to resolve for state-of-the-art NWP models (e.g., Stenke et al., 2008; Schäfler et al., 2020).
-Current NWP analyses and forecasts are known to possess a distinct moist bias in the extratropical LS (e.g., Kaufmann et al., 2018) which is causing a collocated cold bias at the same altitudes (Stenke et al., 2008; Diamantakis and Flemming, 2014; Shepherd et al., 2018).
-Recently, Bland et al. (2021) used radiosonde observations of a two-month period in fall and confirmed the earlier documented moist bias (about 70 % in the LS) in current operational analyses of the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecast System (IFS) and the Met Office's Unified Model (METUM).
-They also showed that radiative effects related to the moist bias cause a collocated cold bias in the LS that is growing with forecast lead time.
+The sharp vertical gradients of trace species, PV, wind, and temperature at the extratropical tropopause are challenging to

+- 55 resolve for state-of-the-art NWP models (e.g., Stenke et al., 2008; Schäfler et al., 2020).
+Current operational analyses and forecasts are known to possess a distinct moist bias in the extratropical LS which is causing a co-located cold bias (Stenke et al., 2008; Diamantakis and Flemming, 2014; Shepherd et al., 2018).
+Recently, Bland et al. (2021) used radiosonde observations of a two-month period in fall and confirmed the earlier documented moist bias (about 70 % in the LS) in current operational analyses and forecasts of the European Centre for Medium-Range Weather Forecast's (ECMWF) Integrated Forecast System - 60 (IFS) and the Met Office's Unified Model (METUM) and a co-located cold bias.
 For a comprehensive overview of the studies that quantified the LS moist bias in different NWP systems, the interested reader is referred to Table 1 in Bland et al. (2021).
-The vertical structure of the moist bias is characterized by a small positive bias below the thermal tropopause followed by a vertical increase in the LS to a maximum at 1-2 km above the tropopause (e.g., Dyroff et al., 2015; Bland et al., 2021).
-However, different shapes of the LS moist bias above its maximum have been reported.
-Bland et al. (2021) show an opposing vertical structure of the moist bias beyond 2 km above the tTP using two different radiosonde types.
-Woiwode et al. (2020) compare humidity cross sections of an airborne passive infrared imager and present a case with vertically increasing, one with constant and two cases with vertically decreasing moist bias in IFS analysis and forecast data.
-The origin of the wet model bias is still under debate: One hypothesis is, that it is caused by misrepresented dynamical transport and mixing processes (Kunz et al., 2014; Shepherd et al., 2018), e.g., overshooting convection leading to excessive water vapour injection into the LS.
-Another potential source of overestimated transport of moisture into the LS is numerical diffusion and insufficient model resolution in the semi-Lagrangian advection scheme used in the ECWMF model leading to an excessive diffusive transport of moisture across strong gradients from high to low mixing ratios (Stenke et al., 2008; Kunz et al., 2014; Dyroff et al., 2015; Shepherd et al., 2018).
-However, a LS moist bias of similar order is also found for "Eulerian"-formulated models (Jiang et al., 2015; Davis et al., 2017).
-Moreover, Woiwode et al. (2020) confirm that the bias is already present in the initial conditions and demonstrate a low response of the moist bias to variable vertical or temporal resolutions.
+The vertical structure of the bias was characterized by a small positive bias below the thermal tropopause followed by a vertical increase in the LS to a maximum at 1-2 km above the tropopause (e.g., Dyroff et al., 2015; Bland et al., 2021).
+However, contradictory results were obtained for the shape of the bias above its maximum.
+Bland et al. (2021) show an opposing vertical

+65 structure beyond 2 km above the tTP for two different radiosonde types.
+Woiwode et al. (2020) find cases with vertically decreasing and others with constant bias in IFS analysis and forecast data which are compared with humidity cross sections of an airborne passive infrared imager.

+The origin of the wet model bias is still under debate: One hypothesis is, that the bias is caused by misrepresented dynamical transport and mixing processes, e.g. overshooting-convection leading to excessive water vapor injection into the LS (Kunz et

+- 70 al., 2014; Shepherd et al., 2018).
+Another potential source of overestimated transport of moisture into the LS is numerical diffusion and insufficient model resolution in the advection scheme of the semi-Lagrangian ECWMF models leading to an excessive diffusive transport of moisture across strong gradients from high to low mixing ratios (Stenke et al., 2008; Kunz et al., 2014; Dyroff et al., 2015; Shepherd et al., 2018).
+However, a LS moist bias of similar order is also found for widely-used "Eulerian" formulated models (Jiang et al., 2015; Davis et al., 2017).
+Moreover, the bias does not show a significant response - 75 to higher/lower horizonal, vertical or temporal model resolution (Woiwode et al. 2020), although this result may be affected by a moist bias that is already present in the initial conditions.